abyssDS/sfmlWiki/ProjectsfeMovie.md

 ## <a name="formats" />Supported file formats [ [Top] ](#top)
 The supported file formats depend on the FFmpeg configuration flags used at compilation time.
-The FFmpeg library provided with sfeMovie has been built with the default flags and supports the following formats:
+When building FFmpeg, you can choose which decoders you want sfeMovie to support.
+Building FFmpeg with the default configuration flags enables the following formats:
 ###Short list of audio formats###
 AAC, AC3, FLAC, MP3, PCM, Vorbis, WMA